Mesa, Arizona: History

 The history of Mesa dates back at least 2,000 years to the arrival of the Hohokam people.
 The Hohokam, whose name means "All Used Up" or "The Departed Ones", built the original canal system.
 The canals were the largest and most sophisticated in the prehistoric New World.
 Some were up to 90 ft wide and 10 ft deep at their head gates, extending for as far as 16 mi across the desert.
-By A.D.
-1100 water could be delivered to an area over 110000 acre, transforming the Sonoran Desert into an agricultural oasis.
-By A.D.
-1450, the Hohokam had constructed hundreds of miles of canals many of which are still in use today.
+By AD 1100, water could be delivered to an area over 110000 acre, transforming the Sonoran Desert into an agricultural oasis.
+By 1450, the Hohokam had constructed hundreds of miles of canals, many of which are still in use.

-After the disappearance of the Hohokam and before the arrival of the early settlers little is known, as explorers did not venture into this area.
+After the disappearance of the Hohokam and before the arrival of the early settlers, little is known; explorers did not venture into this area.
 By the late 19th century near present-day Mesa, U.S. Army troops relocated the Apache, opening the way for settlement.

-Mormon pioneer Daniel Webster Jones, with Henry Clay Rogers as his right-hand man, left St. George, Utah in March 1877.
+In March 1877, Mormon pioneer Daniel Webster Jones and Henry Clay Rogers left St. George, Utah.
 Jones had been asked by Mormon officials to direct a party of people in establishing a settlement in Arizona.
 They traveled south and settled on the north side of the present Mesa area.
 This settlement was initially known as Fort Utah and later as Jonesville.
-It was located about where Lehi Road is now.
-In 1883 it was named Lehi at the suggestion of Brigham Young, Jr.
+It was located near Lehi Road.
+In 1883, it was named Lehi at the suggestion of Brigham Young, Jr.

 About this same time, another group dubbed the First Mesa Company arrived from Utah and Idaho.
-Their leaders were named Francis Martin Pomeroy, Charles Crismon, George Warren Sirrine and Charles I. Robson.
-Rather than accepting an invitation to settle at Jones' Lehi settlement, they moved up onto the mesa that serves as the city's namesake.
+Their leaders were Francis Martin Pomeroy, Charles Crismon, George Warren Sirrine and Charles I. Robson.
+Rather than accepting an invitation to settle at Jones's Lehi settlement, they moved up onto the mesa that serves as the city's namesake.
 They dug irrigation canals and used some of the original Hohokam canals.
 By April 1878, water was flowing through them.
 The Second Mesa Company arrived in 1879 and settled to the west of the First Mesa Company because of more available farmland.
 This settlement was originally called Alma and later Stringtown.
-It was located about where Alma School Road is now.
+It was located near Alma School Road.